jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

 test_assertion_error_w_equality
 *********************************************************************************

-I can also make assertions where I compare if two things are the same or equal
+I can also make assertions where I check if two things are equal

 red: make it fail
 #################################################################################